status-im/nimbus-eth2/docs/e2store.md

 Era files will store execution block contents, but not execution states (these are too large) - a full era history thus gives the full ethereum history from the merge onwards, for convenient cold storage.

-## What is a "canonical state" and why use it?
+## What is a "era state" and why use it?

 The state transition function in ethereum does 3 things: slot processing, epoch processing and block processing, in that order.
 In particular, the slot and epoch processing is done for every slot and epoch, but the block processing may be skipped.
 When epoch processing is done, all the epoch-related fields in the state have been written, and a new epoch can begin - it's thus reasonable to say that the epoch processing is the last thing that happens in an epoch and the block processing happens in the context of the new epoch.

-Storing the "canonical state" without the block applied means that any block from the new epoch can be applied to it - if two histories exist, one that skips the first block in the epoch and one that includes it, one can use the same canonical state in both cases.
+Storing the "era state" without the block applied means that any block from the new epoch can be applied to it - if two histories exist, one that skips the first block in the epoch and one that includes it, one can use the same era state in both cases.

+One downside is that future blocks will store the state root of the "era state" with the block applied, making it slightly harder to verify that the state in a given era file is part of a particular history.

+TODO: consider workarounds for the above point - one can state-transition to find the right state root, but that increases verification requirements significantly.